larascremin/larascremin/README.md

 🛠️ EXPERIENCE:

-- Development with Spring Boot, Apex, React and Flutter; <br>
+- Development with Spring Boot, Java, Apex, Javascript, React.js and Flutter; <br>
 - Data security, ISO 27001, 27018, 27701 and GDPL; <br>
-- Physical and digital networks, servers and admin tools; <br>
+- Physical and digital networks, servers and admin tools and AWS; <br>

 ##